bayganik/Nez_Midi_Player/README.md

 https://github.com/prime31/Nez

-ECS is used to allow of separation of concern when coding.
-So I choose to update my components using a System.
-You will find most examples of NEZ of NEZ to be using updates inside Components.
+ECS is used to allow for separation of concern when coding.
+For example, I choose to update my components using a separate "System".
+However, You will find most examples of NEZ to be using updates inside "Components".
 I don't like that.
 NEZ is flexible enough to allow you to choose which way to go !!

 I used Sanford library for MIDI files.
 Its a wonderful library for reading/writing and playing MIDI files.